bangquanxie/HelpAI/_pages/join-us.md

 to join my research laboratory HelpAI Lab.

 HelpAI Lab will customize a research guidance team, including off campus experts, for each student with a research topic.
-The off campus experts come from Apple, Google, Lucid Motors, BMW, CU-ICAR, ERAU, CMU, etc. Please email me with your CV and research plan for prospective collaborators.
+The off campus experts come from Apple, Google, Lucid Motors, BMW, CU-ICAR, ERAU, CMU, etc. Please email me with your CV and research plan for prospective collaborators(bangquanxie@gbu.edu.cn).